Proposal update 28 May 2025

 MAB CCT Pty Ltd. are proposing to purchase the Target Site area in the map below outlined in red, which comprises a portion of land currently owned by Renewal SA (shown in yellow) as well as Chestnut Court Reserve area shown in green, and a portion of the South Australian Housing Trust (SAHT) land shown in blue.
 The blue dashed outlined area on the map is owned by SAHT and is currently leased to Council for use as a reserve providing residents with open space till 2028.

-If you wish to complete a paper survey or require assistance, please call customer service on 8375 6600 or email communityengagement@marion.sa.gov.au
+For more information, please call customer service on 8375 6600 or email communityengagement@marion.sa.gov.au